Sabaakhvn/Command_Line_GIS_Final_Project_Fall_2024/index.md

     <!-- Description -->
     <div class="description">
-This set of maps provides a geographic analysis of accessibility within a city, focusing on 15-minute walking distances from transit stops and schools.
-The top left map displays buffer zones from transit stops highlighted with red lines, while the top right map shows similar buffers around schools, marked in green.
-The bottom left map merges these buffers, highlighting areas with overlapping access to both schools and transit stops in green.
-The bottom right map offers a complete analysis, overlaying all data including transit stop and school locations with respective buffers, effectively illustrating areas of the city with optimal accessibility based on walking distance.
-Each map uses a detailed base layer depicting city boundaries and streets to enhance the understanding of urban layout in relation to accessibility.
+This map provides a comprehensive spatial analysis of accessibility in Morris County by examining 15-minute walking buffers from transit stops and schools.
+The top-left panel shows areas within a 15-minute walk of transit stops (highlighted in red), while the top-right panel displays similar walking buffers from schools (marked in green).
+The bottom-left panel combines these buffers, visualizing areas with overlapping accessibility to both transit and schools.
+Finally, the bottom-right panel integrates all data layers into a complete analysis, clearly illustrating transit stops, schools, and their respective buffers to identify regions with strong accessibility coverage and gaps.
     </div>

     <h1>Top 10 Locations for Accessibility in Morris County</h1>